-Such classes are not directly observable and must be determined from the observed data.
-LCA has recently been used in medical research to identify disease phenotypes [12, 13].
-The aims of the present study were: 1) to apply LCA to a multivariate data set, combining symptoms and physiological measurements in order to identify and describe phenotypes of wheeze and cough in childhood; and 2) to explore the validity of the resultant phenotypes by assessing how well they predicted future outcomes.
+Latent class analysis (LCA) [11, 12] is a statistical method developed in the social sciences which is used to identify distinct subsets (classes) of a population.
+The underlying classes are not observable and must be determined from the observed data.
+LCA has recently been used in medical research to identify disease phenotypes [13, 14].
+The aims of the present study were (i) to apply LCA to a multivariate dataset combining symptoms and physiological measurements in order to identify and describe phenotypes of wheeze and cough in childhood, and (ii) to explore the validity of the resultant phenotypes by assessing how well they predicted future outcomes.
 The emphasis of the present paper is on the potential of this approach to identify phenotypes of obstructive airway disease.